missing cover art

-Across the 120 levels there are over 60 skills, although no more than 10 are in use on each screen.
+Across the 120 levels, there are over 60 skills, although no more than 10 are in use on each screen.
 The Classic tribe has the ones from the original and is perhaps the best option for first-time players.

 The others range from digging methods such as a scooper (diagonally downwards) and club basher (horizontal), building skills such as a planter (takes time to produce the desired raise to the landscape) and a sand pourer, and various methods of movement including a Pole-Vaulter and a Skater (the only Lemmings who can cross ice).
-Some of these are only subtly different to others, and their exact uses are unclear, but there are 4 Trainer levels where you can select any combination of skills and experiment.
+Some of these are only subtly different from others, and their exact uses are unclear, but there are 4 Trainer levels where you can select any combination of skills and experiment.

-Part of the Following Group
+Part of the Following Groups

 There are no reviews for the Acorn 32-bit release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 - Amiga Joker